ScriptRaccoon/tailwind-benchmark/README.md

 ## Conclusion

-At least for basic landing pages, Tailwind's marketing claim seems to be incorrect.
+At least for basic landing pages\*, Tailwind's marketing claim seems to be incorrect.
 The total bundle size is **75%** larger compared to Vanilla CSS.

 That the HTML is bigger is not a surprise since it contains utility classes.